openharmony/docs/en/application-dev/reference/apis/js-apis-enterprise-dateTimeManager.md

 # @ohos.enterprise.dateTimeManager (System Time Management)

 The **dateTimeManager** module provides APIs for system time management.
-Only the enterprise device administrator applications can call the APIs provided by this module.

 > **NOTE**
 >
 > - The initial APIs of this module are supported since API version 9.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
+>
-> - The APIs of this module can be called only after a [device administrator application](js-apis-enterprise-adminManager.md#adminmanagerenableadmin) is enabled.
+> - The APIs provided by this module can be called only by a [device administrator application](enterpriseDeviceManagement-overview.md#basic-concepts) that is [enabled](js-apis-enterprise-adminManager.md#adminmanagerenableadmin).

 ## Modules to Import